Assisted Living Shenandoah County, VA

 Assisted Living Cost in Shenandoah County, VA

 Shenandoah county ranks #14 out of 97 counties that we've reviewed in Virginia for assisted living affordability.
-The average cost of an assisted living facility in Shenandoah county is $3,761 per month.
-The lower priced assisted living homes can carry fees as little as $2,285 per month, while the most upscale senior living communities can go as high as $6,224 per month.
+The median cost of an assisted living facility in Shenandoah county is $3,761 monthly.
+The lower priced assisted living homes can cost as little as $2,285 per month, while the most luxurious senior living communities can go up to $6,224 per month.
 Shenandoah county assisted living facilities are more affordable when priced against Virginia statewide cost, which has an average aggregate cost of $4,167 per month and ranges from $2,513 to $6,921.
-Generally speaking, Shenandoah county assisted living communities are $406 more affordable per month when compared to the statewide average in Virginia.
+Typically, Shenandoah county assisted living communities are $406 more affordable per month compared to the statewide average in Virginia.

 9 Assisted Living Facilities in Shenandoah County, Virginia